Parton distribution functions from scalar light-front parton gas model: The microcanonical molecular dynamics ensemble description of the light-front parton gas

-Equation~\eqref{eq:rho_LFPG_ori} is the phase space distribution of the light front parton gas model written in the longitudinal momentum fractions and the relative transverse momenta.
+Equation~\eqref{eq:rho_LFPG_ori} is the phase-space distribution of the light-front parton gas model written in the longitudinal momentum fractions and the relative transverse momenta.
+This phase-space distribution follows from full relativistic kinematics of light-front dynamics, therefore has the desirable properties of boost invariance in the longitudinal and in the transverse directions.

-For numerical evaluations of the phase space distribution, the delta functions in Eq.~\eqref{eq:rho_LFPG_ori} can be eliminated after integrating on a subset of the phase space variables.
-Explicitly as one example, we integrate over coordinates $\mathbf{q}$ and the light front $3$-momenta of the $N$-th parton to obtain
+For numerical evaluations of the phase-space distribution, the $\delta$-functions in Eq.~\eqref{eq:rho_LFPG_ori} can be eliminated after marginalizing a subset of the phase-space variables.
+Explicitly in order to eliminate the first $2$ $\delta$-functions of Eq.~\eqref{eq:rho_LFPG_ori}, we integrate with respect to coordinates $\mathbf{q}$ and with respect to the light-front $3$-momenta of the $N$-th parton such that

-with $u=P^+E-\overrightarrow{P}^{\perp 2}$ being the thermal energy available to the light front kinematics of relative parton motion.
-In the absence of coordinate space interactions, the coordinate space integrals are trivially related to the volume of the hadron $V=\frac{1}{2}\int dx^-\int d\overrightarrow{x}^\perp$.
-The delta function in Eq.~\eqref{eq:itg_rho_step_1} corresponds to roots of a quadratic function on $x_{N-1}$.
-Explicitly, we obtain

 with